swaminator/docs-v2-content/getting-started/content/start-rn/api.md

 description: Adding a GraphQL to React Native with AWS Amplify
 ---

+##  Adding an API to React Native with AWS Amplify

 __This guide will show you how to add an API and database to a React Native app with AWS Amplify.__

 The Amplify CLI supports creating and interacting with two types of APIs: REST and GraphQL.